 by Tammy Taylor

-We enjoy the hummingbirds and although at first we didn’t see them when we moved here, putting out a feeder apparently brought them out of the corners of our ranch!
-Back in “the day” I just bought the dry powdered stuff.
+Back in “the day” I just bought the packages of dry powdered stuff for my feeder.
 But I hated that it involved a plastic package to contain it. (did I ever mention how much I’m trying to eliminate extraneous plastic from our home??)
 But I do so enjoy the hummingbirds that come to this beautiful feeder first thing every morning.

 Hummingbird Food – Only 2 Simple Ingredients!